Filipino student dies four days after three pedestrians struck by car in Christchurch

 "She wasn't able to survive the severe brain injuries from the crash.
-Still, our family believes that she is at peace now with the Lord," Ramoso's brother said.
+Still, our family believes that she is at peace now with the Lord," Ramoso's brother Glen Ramoso said.

 A police spokeswoman confirmed a woman died in hospital following Monday's crash.